toeverything/blocksuite/README.md

 BlockSuite works very differently than traditional rich text frameworks:

-- For the data model, BlockSuite does not implement the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) pattern but instead provides a CRDT-based block tree based directly on [Yjs](https://github.com/yjs/yjs), supporting zero-cost time travel and real-time collaboration out of the box.
+- For the data model, BlockSuite does not implement the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) pattern but instead provides a [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)-based block tree based directly on [Yjs](https://github.com/yjs/yjs), supporting zero-cost time travel and real-time collaboration out of the box.
 Its data persistence layer is also designed to be [local-first](https://martin.kleppmann.com/papers/local-first.pdf).
 - For rich text editing, multiple different nodes in the BlockSuite block tree can be connected to different rich text editing components, thus modeling rich text content as multiple _UI components_ instead of a single _UI container_, eliminating the use of the dangerous monolith [`contenteditale`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/contenteditable).
 - For the rendering layer, BlockSuite does not assume that content can only be rendered through the DOM.
-It not only implements a basic document editing UI based on [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), but also develops a hybrid canvas-based renderer for parts of the whiteboard content.
+It not only implements a basic document editing UI based on [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), but also develops a hybrid [canvas-based renderer](./packages/phasor/) for parts of the whiteboard content.
 Both renderers can coexist on the same page and are updated from the same store.

 BlockSuite is not intended to be yet another plugin-based rich text editing framework.
 Instead, **it encourages building various collaborative applications directly through whatever UI framework you're comfortable with**.
-To this end, we will try to open-source more basic modules as reusable packages for this in the BlockSuite project.
+To this end, we will try to open-source more foundational modules as reusable packages for this in the BlockSuite project.

-Although BlockSuite is still in its early stages, you can already use the `@blocksuite/editor` package, the collaborative editor used by AFFiNE Alpha.
+Although BlockSuite is still in its early stages, you can already use the `@blocksuite/editor` package, the collaborative editor used in AFFiNE Alpha.
 Note that this editor is also a web component and is completely framework-independent!

 ## Current Status (`@blocksuite/editor`)